-Usually no. As long as you didn't provoke or invite the conflict, you have no duty to retreat from a life-threatening conflict.
+Usually no. As long as you did not provoke or invite the conflict, you have no duty to retreat from a life-threatening conflict.
 Legally you may stand your ground and kill the aggressor.
 (State v.
 Helm, 209 P.2d 187 (1990))

 Do I have to prove I acted in self-defense in order to win my murder trial in Las Vegas, NV?

 Self-defense is an "affirmative defense."
-This means that if you claim you acted in lawful self-defense, then the state has the burden to prove beyond a reasonable doubt that you didn't.
+This means that if you claim you acted in lawful self-defense, then the state has the burden to prove beyond a reasonable doubt that you did not.
 But your attorney would still present evidence to demonstrate that you had reasonable apprehension of bodily harm.

 Accused?
 We can help . . . .

-If after reading this article you'd like to discuss your case with us for free, call 702-DEFENSE (333-3673).
+If after reading this article you would like to discuss your case with us for free, call 702-DEFENSE (702-333-3673).
 Our Las Vegas criminal defense attorneys may be able to get your charges reduced or dismissed so your record stays clean.